i-am-grub/VRxC_ELRS/README.md

 ## How does it work?

 This plugin is built to control to an external device or chip running the ExpressLRS Timer backpack over a serial port.
-This allows the timing system to communicate with other devices with an ELRS backpack built into them.
-This allows for the timer to receive state messages from a pilot's transmitter, or send messages to display OSD information directly to a pilot's goggles.
+This allows the timing system to communicate with other devices with an ELRS backpack built into them giving the timer the ability to receive state messages from a pilot's transmitter, or send messages to display OSD information directly to a pilot's goggles.

 ## I'm a pilot.
 What do I need to setup?

 Currently, the only device supported for receiving OSD race messages from the ELRS backpack is the HDZero goggles.
 They come with an internal ESP32 chip installed for the ExpressLRS backpack.
-Update the HDZero's video receiver backpack to version `1.5.0` or higher of the by either using the
+Update the goggles's video receiver backpack to the latest version by either using the
 [ExpressLRS Configurator](https://github.com/ExpressLRS/ExpressLRS-Configurator/releases) or the [ExpressLRS Web Flasher](https://expresslrs.github.io/web-flasher/).
 Follow [this guide](https://www.expresslrs.org/hardware/backpack/hdzero-goggles/) for the first time installation process.
-If you need assistance with the installation or upgrading your firmware, ask for help in the `help-and-support` channels of the [ExpressLRS Discord](https://discord.gg/expresslrs).
+If assistance is needed with the installation or upgrading the goggle firmware, ask for help in the `help-and-support` channels of the [ExpressLRS Discord](https://discord.gg/expresslrs).

 > [!IMPORTANT]
-> REMEMBER YOUR BACKPACK BIND PRHASE: The timer's backpack will use it to send OSD messages from the timer to your HDZero goggles.
+> REMEMBER YOUR BACKPACK BIND PHRASE: The timer's backpack will use it to send OSD messages from the timer to your HDZero goggles.
-> You will likely need to provide the bind phrase to the race director.
+> You will likely need to provide the bind phrase to the race director if you want OSD information at your race.

 > [!NOTE]
-> You can set your backpack bind phrase to either be the same or different from the ExpressLRS radio protocol.
-Setting the same bind phrase
+> The backpack bind phrase can either be the same or different than the bind phrase used for the ExpressLRS radio protocol.
-> will not cause the backpack to interfere with the radio protocol.
+> Setting the same bind phrase will not cause the backpack to interfere with the radio protocol.

 ## Setup Directions for Race Directors